ankitaojha1/dataset_duplicate_checker/README.md

     docker run dataset_duplicate_checker
     ```

-This will run the default command in the `Dockerfile` (executing the examples).
+This will run the default command in the `Dockerfile` (executing the examples from examples/example_usage.py).

 ### Running the Duplicate Checker